 If it is an old boiler, we strongly recommend you consider how much a new boiler costs as it may be the cheaper alternative over time.

 Check the boiler for a frozen condensate pipe

 A frozen condensate pipe is something you should check during the winter.
 The condensate pipe travels from your boiler to the nearest outside wall in most cases.

 This is where excess liquid, which is caused by condensation from the boiler, is deposited.
 In cold weather, this little quantity of slow, dripping water can be vulnerable to freezing.

 A blockage will occur if there is a frozen condensate pipe.
 This means that there is no escape route for the water, causing your boiler to shut down because of this.
 This is one of the more common reasons for boiler failure but luckily is one of the easiest fixes.

 In order to fix a broken boiler that is not working, you should gently pour warm water over the condensate pipe that has become frozen until the frozen water melts away.

 Once you have done this, you should reboot your boiler.
 It is a good idea to check on your pipes regularly in order to try and prevent this from happening.

 Check the thermostat on your boiler

-If you still have not gotten to the bottom of your boiler issues, the next step is to check the thermostat.
+If you still have not gotten to the bottom of your boiler issues, the next step is to check the room thermostat as it may be that your heating is at the ideal room temperature set.
 Boilers tend to be held accountable for the shortcomings of their controllers.